How Long Is Life Imprisonment in Singapore? And Other FAQs

 Can Children be Sentenced to Life Imprisonment in Singapore?

 Currently, Singapore’s laws do not stipulate a minimum age for which a child or young person may be sentenced to life imprisonment in Singapore.
 Nevertheless, there are legislative provisions which set out restrictions on the punishment by law of children and young persons.

 Section 37 of the Children and Young Persons Act (CYPA) provides that a child below the age of 14 years shall not be sentenced to be imprisoned for any offence.

 A young person who is 14 years of age or older but below 16 years of age, shall likewise not be ordered to be imprisoned for any offence, unless the court certifies that the offender’s character is such that he or she cannot be detained in a place of detention or a juvenile rehabilitation centre.
 These laws imply that such young offenders cannot be sentenced to life imprisonment either.

 However, if a child or young person is convicted of a very serious crime that potentially requires a sentence of life imprisonment, such as culpable homicide not amounting to murder, and the court is of the opinion that there is no suitable sentencing option but to sentence the offender to life imprisonment, section 38 of the CYPA provides that the offender may be detained for a period of time as specified in the sentence.

 This means that the offender may be detained for the remainder of his life in a place and on such conditions as directed by the authorities, and may at any time be released by the authorities on licence.

-Do also note that under section 314 of the CPC the court will sentence an offender, who was below the age of 18 years at the time the offence was committed, to life imprisonment instead of a sentence of death (if the offence committed calls for the death penalty).
+Do also note that under section 314 of the CPC, if the offence committed by a person below the age of 18 years calls for the death penalty, then the court will sentence the offender to life imprisonment instead of a sentence of death.

 How Can an Offender Sentenced to Life Imprisonment be Released on Parole?